mahoney1/docs/animaltracking-tutorial.md

 Thanks for trying it out!
 If you have any issues, please raise an issue on my Github project (click 'Issues') at https://github.com/mahoney1/animaltracking with full details of the problem you're facing - thanks!)

 As a last step, it is good practice to close out your current folders in VS Code, in preparation for your next tutorial or project.

+With thanks to Robert Thatcher, IBM Early Experience Programs for his valued reviews input and testing of the tutorial.